achen33/project-info201/README.md

 - How many features (columns) are in the data?
 There are 8 features (columns) in the data to show the data collected in each of these congressional districts.
 - What questions (from above) can be answered using the data in this dataset?
-From the data in this dataset, I can answer the question of what the impact of different laws/government systems, specifically polling stations and wait times at them, is on voting disparities in marginal communities.
+From the data in this dataset, it can answer the question of what the impact of different laws/government systems, specifically polling stations and wait times at them, is on voting disparities in marginal communities.
 This will also help to identify whether there is clear evidence to show the disproportionate targeting of communities of color.

 Data Source (3)
 - Where did you download the data (e.g., a web URL)?